adam-singer/webview/README.md

 Webview uses the MIT license as described in the LICENSE file, and [semantic versioning](http://semver.org/).

-## TODO: more documentation and examples coming soon!
+## TODO: more documentation coming soon!